 There will then be a 12 week break, where most of the focus will be on stretching and strengthening followed by another 6 weekly sessions of shockwave.

 This strategy is mainly used as a maintenance and injury prevention in long term conditions like knee osteoarthritis.

 Shockwave is often used as part of a whole treatment package and this will depend on your unique problems and the way your body responds to treatment.

-Your friendly experts at Erica Dash Podiatry will discuss the appropriate recommended practices with you.
+Your friendly experts at Erica Dash Podiatry will discuss and recommend the best treatment cadence and exercises for you.

 Shockwave vs Traditional Therapeutic Treatments

 Why choose shockwave over other traditional treatments such as massage therapy or strapping etc?
 The body of evidence supporting shockwave therapy is growing around the world.